jackiebeeh/TaiteenSanelma/README.md

 # TaiteenSanelma

-Website design project for my handcrafts and arts projects.
-Still under development.
+Website under development.

+A space to showcase my artwork and handcrafts.

+- Website designed and built by Sanelma Brown.